Mortgage Rate Forecast Canada 2024 – 2025

 The Government of Canada 5 year Bond Yield factors in all known economic data on a day to day, and even a minute to minute basis.
 Simply put – when the market/ bond traders think that the Central Bank of Canada will increase rates, the Bond Yield increases.
 When the Bond market thinks the Central Bank rate will decrease, then the yield drops.
 In other words, the Bond yield trades or is priced in anticipation of where the Central Bank of Canada rates will move.
 The Central Bank of Canada makes its rate decisions based on how it sees the economy performing.

-Currently, as of April, 2024, as seen in the Yield chart below, the Canadian Bonds are pricing in the first Bank of Canada rate cut in July 2024.
+Currently, as of November 12 2024, as seen in the Yield chart below, the Canadian Bonds are pricing in a 52% chance for a 0.25% Bank of Canada rate cut and a 48% chance of a 0.50% cut in December 2024, and an additional 0.75% – 1% of cuts in 2025.

 Economic slowdown, lower inflation and lower Bond Yields.
 What does this mean for mortgage interest rates?